Agent-Shields/Weather-Tracker/README.md

 ## Work To-Do

-This challenge is incomplete, I still need to add the 5 day forecast and the ability to get weather forecast from the search history list.
+This challenge is incomplete, I still need to add the 5 day forecast.
 I will be resubmitting at a later time.

 ## Contribution
 Made with ❤️ by Johnathan Shields